devraulczr/Reliable.HttpClient/CONTRIBUTING.md

 ## Legal

-By contributing to HttpClient.Resilience, you agree that your contributions will be licensed under the MIT License.
+By contributing to Reliable.HttpClient, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to HttpClient.Resilience!
+Thank you for contributing to Reliable.HttpClient!
 Your help makes this project better for everyone. 🎉